-Transcripts are usually ready for processing the Monday after graduation.
+Transcripts are usually ready for processing within a week after graduation

 Only one diploma is issued.
 If you are seeking a Bachelor of Science degree, you will receive a Bachelor of Science diploma.
 Your second major (Philosophy) will be posted on your transcript.

 Send in a written request with your name as you would have it appear on the diploma, date of graduation, and the address to which it will be mailed via email or mail.
 You may not request a duplicate diploma.
 We issue a replacement with our current credentials listed.
 There is a $60.00 replacement diploma fee.
 Mail the request to SAU, Registrar’s Office, 1700 Dogwood Mile, Laurinburg, NC 28352.
 Email at [email protected]